p-j/worker-eapi-template/README.md

 - Inspired by [`worker-typescript-template`](https://github.com/cloudflare/worker-typescript-template) & [Express](https://expressjs.com/)
 - Includes:
-  - And a Middleware setup to help with code reuse accross enpoints
+  - A Middleware setup to help with code reuse accross enpoints
-  - Some useful Middlewares to get you started
-  - A number of type definitions to help you code with confidence
+  - A number of [type definitions](https://github.com/p-j/eapi/blob/main/packages/eapi-types/index.d.ts) to help you code with confidence
+  - A number of compatible middlwares & utility that can be found at [`p-j/eapi`](https://github.com/p-j/eapi)
   - A test setup with Jest & all the polyfills & mock you need
   - [`tiny-request-router`](https://github.com/berstend/tiny-request-router) for routing your requests, you can replace it with any other router you like though, it's only baked in for convenience
-  - A number of compatible middlwares & utility at [`p-j/eapi`](https://github.com/p-j/eapi)

 ## 🔋 Getting Started